malaybaku/VMagicMirror/docs/langs/_english/docs/face_tracker.md

 - `Enable Forward/Backward Move`: Turn on to allow move avatar forward and backward(*).
 - `Apply Lip Sync based on Web Camera`: Turn on to apply mouth motion based on web camera input.
 When turned off, microphone input based lipsync value is applied instead.
 - `Use Perfect Sync`: Apply the facial data as Perfect Sync blendshape values.
 Please see detail at [Perfect Sync](../tips/perfect_sync).
+- `Eye Look Target`: Same option in `Web Camera (Lite)`.
+Note that, this option is only available when camera is disabled in `Web Camera (High Power)` mode.

 </div>

-*`Enable Forward/Backward Move` option does almost nothing if the avatar touches virtual keyboard, gamepad etc. To utilize this option, confirm that `Standing Only` option is selected at `Streaming` tab  > `Motion` > `Body Motion Style`.
+*`Enable Forward/Backward Move` option does almost nothing if the avatar touches virtual keyboard, gamepad etc. To use this option, confirm that `Standing Only` option is selected at `Streaming` tab  > `Motion` > `Body Motion Style`.

 Also, this tracking mode support `Blink Tracking Settings` window.